benjaminsoellner/benjaminsoellner.github.io/about.md

 group: navigation_left
 ---

-My name is Benjamin and I work as a service manager in IT integration for a large german automotive company.
+My name is Benjamin and I work as a self-driving car engineer for a large german automotive company.
+I have worked with data handling since starting my professional career in 2010 with various stations in IT and R&D.
 My talent is in the area of vizualizing and communicating vast amounts of data and complex concepts and relationships.
-In my freetime, I am a passionate photographer, mountaineer and social dancer.
+In my freetime, I am a passionate photographer, mountaineer and outdoor enthusiast.

 * **{% include icon-linkedin.html username="benjaminsoellner" id="benjaminsoellner" %} on LinkedIn** - professional network<br />
 * **{% include icon-xing.html username="Benjamin_Soellner" id="Benjamin_Soellner" %} on Xing** - professional network in Germany<br />